youngwishes/django-service-layer/README.md

 Let's follow the flow of a user buying a product.

 ### 1. Define DTOs and Custom Exceptions

-Data Transfer Objects (DTOs) define the data structures for service inputs and outputs.
+Data Transfer Objects (DTOs) define the data structures for service inputs.
 We also define specific exceptions for our business domain.

 ```python
 # src/apps/product/services/dtos/buy_product_dto.py